parvathyvr/openshift-origin-design/web-console/4-patterns/masthead.md

 - Post MVP, the [Notification Drawer](http://openshift.github.io/openshift-origin-design/web-console/4-patterns/notifications) can be accessed through the bell icon in the masthead, which is directly to the left of the Launcher.

 ## Responsive Designs
 - For the MVP, the responsive design will not change.
-On smaller viewports, all masthead actions/options will drop into the hamburger menu.
+On smaller viewports, all masthead actions, except for the notification drawer will drop into the hamburger menu.